Earnest Byner

 Earnest Alexander Byner (born September 15, 1962) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the East Carolina Pirates.
 He is now the running backs coach of Out-of-Door Academy.

-Playing career
+College career

-East Carolina University (1980-1983)

 Byner was a fullback at East Carolina University from 1980 to 1983 where he gained 2,049 yards on 378 carries.
 Byner was inducted into the East Carolina Hall of Fame in 1998.
 He is a member of Kappa Alpha Psi fraternity.